 Procession Story Line

 The Green Man and May Queen are interrupted by different groups who help or hinder their progress toward the end of the procession—and their fate.
 Once the chaotic Reds have joined up and the Green Man has been killed and reborn, the procession is complete but not yet finished.
-All then retire to the Bower to dance, eat and commemorate the changing of the seasons as invited couples are handfasted by the May Queen.
+All retire to the Bower to dance, eat and commemorate the changing of the seasons as invited couples are handfasted by the May Queen.

 Take some time to walk through the Old Town of Edinburgh, which includes the medieval fortress of Edinburgh Castle.
 In this part of town is the Royal Mile (a long street exactly one Scots mile long), featuring Reformation buildings, narrow closes, kirks, turrets and plenty of nooks and crannies.
 Compare that with the neoclassical New Town with its grand Georgian Terraces.
 Together these parts of Edinburgh were listed as a UNESCO World Heritage Site in 1995.